confluentinc/ksql/design-proposals/klip-11-DQL.md

 --                        this is what people most likely want if they actually query a STREAM and want to upsert the result into a table, --                        and get the "final" result, ie, the query terminates when the input topic is processed completely --                        (with the definition of "completely" as: reached the end-offset when the query was started;
---                         ie, newly appended data after the query was started would not be contained in the result);
+--                         i.e., newly appended data after the query was started would not be contained in the result);
 --           compare "Advance Query Patterns" below of intended use --           // frankly, this idea is somewhat fuzzy and not sure if we can define the semantics in a sound way or if we need to find a different way to express this type of query